ashwiniyengar/ashwiniyengar.github.io/_pages/about.md

   - /about.html
 ---

+My name is Ashwin and I am the 2024-2025 [American Mathematical Society Congressional Fellow](https://www.ams.org/government/government/ams-congressional-fellowship).
-My name is Ashwin and I am a J. J. Sylvester Assistant Professor (3 year postdoc) in the Johns Hopkins University mathematics department, working on number theory and the Langlands program.
-I am currently applying for jobs for Fall 2024.

-Previously, I was a Ph.D student at [King's College London](https://www.kcl.ac.uk/mathematics) and the [London School of Geometry and Number Theory](http://www.lsgnt-cdt.ac.uk) supervised by [James Newton](https://people.maths.ox.ac.uk/newton) and [Toby Gee](https://www.ma.imperial.ac.uk/~tsg/), a master's student at [Paris Nord](https://www.math.univ-paris13.fr/laga/index.php/fr/laboratoire), and before that I was an undergraduate at [UC Berkeley](https://math.berkeley.edu).
+Previously, I was a J.J.
+Sylvester Assistant Professor (3 year postdoc) in the [Johns Hopkins University mathematics department](https://mathematics.jhu.edu/).
+Before that I was a Ph.D student at [King's College London](https://www.kcl.ac.uk/mathematics) and the [London School of Geometry and Number Theory](http://www.lsgnt-cdt.ac.uk) supervised by [James Newton](https://people.maths.ox.ac.uk/newton) and [Toby Gee](https://www.ma.imperial.ac.uk/~tsg/), a master's student at [Paris Nord](https://www.math.univ-paris13.fr/laga/index.php/fr/laboratoire), and an undergraduate at [UC Berkeley](https://math.berkeley.edu).

+I am also a volunteer scientist at the [Baltimore Underground Science Space (BUGSS)](http://bugssonline.org), where I primarily work for the [Open Insulin Foundation](https://openinsulin.org).
+I spend my time in the lab trying to make insulin, and thinking about federal regulations around pharmaceutical drug pricing.
+Insulin is an essential prescription medication for diabetics globally, but is largely unaffordable in the United States.
+The Open Insulin Foundation aims to make open-source recipes for insulin in an attempt to counter pharmaceutical monopolies.

 I strongly believe in [Federico Ardila's](https://fardila.com/) axioms: